 Simply imagine that you are squeezing a spring between your hands.
 This will force the chest to exert even more force.

 For more tips on how to activate your chest when benching, visit this link.

 5. Lower the weight

 Remember that you’re not saving the world with your lifting efforts.
-You’re doing it for yourself and there is no need to damage your body in the process.
+You’re doing it for yourself, and there is no need to damage your body in the process.
 It’s better to lower the weight and do the exercises properly.
-Even if you have to lift really light weights such as 95 lbs or 135 lbs – do it!
-Quality over quantity – any day.
-Those who care about how much you bench should mind their own business.
-It’s just an exercise – nothing more!
+Even if you have to lift really light weights such as 95lbs, do it!
+Quality over quantity.

 6. Train the chest more frequently